Approximation analysis for weak solutions of stochastic partial differential equations

 We notice that in these classical approximation results, solutions of stochastic differential equations do not contain the spatial variable.
 For some classical textbooks and notes: I. Karatzas and S. Shreve \cite{9}, N. V. Krylov \cite{10}, C. Pr\'{e}v\^{o}t and M. R\"{o}ckner \cite{11}, they also focus on stochastic differential equations without the spatial variable.

+In Section 2, we introduce the classical approximation result in \cite{8}.
+A key step is to approximate the Wiener process, and Wong-Zakai approximation is a typical one.
+It has been intensively studied since it was first discussed by E. Wong and M. Zakai \cite{7,12}.
+The Wong-Zakai type approximation was applied to stochastic differential equations driven by one dimensional Wiener process.
+If we replace the driven noise by a suitable approximation and add a correction term in the equation, the solutions of approximated equations converge to the solution of the original stochastic differential equation.
+K. Twardowska claimed the convergence of Wong-Zakai approximation for infinite-dimensional equations in \cite{13,14,15}.

-In recent literatures, stochastic partial differential equations have been intensively investigated.
+In the recent literature, stochastic partial differential equations have been intensively investigated.
 The solution not only contains the time parameter and stochastic factor, but also has the spatial variable.

+How to apply the Wong-Zakai approximation technique to stochastic partial differential equations was discussed by several authors: Z. Bre\'{z}niak, M. Capi\'{n}ski and F. Flandoni \cite{16,17}, M. Hairer and \'{E}.
+Pardoux \cite{18}, E. Hausenblas and T. A. Randrianasolo \cite{19}, A. Kumar, K. Kinra and M. T. Mohan \cite{20}, T. Ma and R. Zhu \cite{21}, T. Nakayama and S. Tappe \cite{22}, G. Tessitore and J. Zabczyk \cite{23}, K. Twardowska \cite{24}.
+For example, T. Ma and R. Zhu extended the Wong-Zakai approximation technique to a class of nonlinear stochastic partial differential equations in \cite{21}.

-X. Chen et al. investigated the existence of weak solutions to deterministic Shigesada-Kawasaki-Teramoto type population systems \cite{12,13,14,15}.
-A. J\"ungel et al. considered the existence of weak solutions to stochastic Shigesada-Kawasaki-Teramoto type population systems \cite{16,17}.
-In both deterministic and stochastic settings, solutions satisfy population systems in a weak sense.
+In the study of stochastic partial differential equations, the solution usually satisfies the stochastic system in a weak sense.
+A. J\"ungel et al. considered the existence of weak solutions to stochastic Shigesada-Kawasaki-Teramoto type population system in \cite{25,26}.
+The origin of this model refers to N. Shigesada, K. Kawasaki and E. Teramoto \cite{27}.
 Solutions have to take inner products with test functions in order to satisfy equations.
-Definitions of solutions have detailed explanations in \cite{12,13,14,15,16,17}.
-The origin of this model refers to N. Shigesada, K. Kawasaki and E. Teramoto \cite{18}.

-For stochastic partial differential equations, we may not be able to directly apply classical approximation results.
-We have to consider inner products between solutions and test functions.
+In this situation, we may not be able to directly apply classical approximation results.
 So far few results have been derived to approximate weak solutions of stochastic partial differential equations.

+In this work, we consider how to approximate weak solutions of stochastic partial differential equations.
+In the definition of weak solutions, test functions are time-dependent.
+The approximation of the Wiener process is constructed in a general way, which contains the Wong-Zakai type as a typical one.
+We try to show that solutions of approximated equations converge to the solution of the stochastic system in norm.

 The impetus of this manuscript is to extend classical approximation results to a broader scheme.
-The purpose is to approximate the weak solution of a system of stochastic partial differential equations by solutions of deterministic equations.
+The contribution of this work is the treatment of a particular weak spatial formulation via random step test functions, under the strong a priori assumptions imposed in Section 2.